 Once you’ve found that perfect YouTube video, there are many ways to share it with students.
 The video clip might be something that you’ll share with the whole class on a projector screen to spark a discussion and generate interest in a topic.
 If you’d like your students to watch differentiated content in smaller groups or view the same video at home, there are a few ways to get YouTube links to students.
 To include a YouTube video in a traditional activity sheet or homework page, you can shorten a URL or turn it into a QR code to make it easy for students and parents to access that clip.

 A learning management system like Google Classroom or Seesaw lets teachers send the link to individual or groups of students to click and view on their device.
 The interactive presentation tool Nearpod also lets teachers embed YouTube videos so that students can pause to watch a clip by themselves or with partners.
-YouTube videos can also support students who are ready to explore topics that might not be explicitly covered in your curriculum.
+YouTube videos can also support students with a variety of interests.
+Including those students who are ready to explore topics that might not be explicitly covered in your curriculum.

 YouTube now hosts videos that students can use to explore the world.
 The 360-degree videos on YouTube come from places like the Discovery Channel, are accessible on YouTube’s website, and viewable on computers or mobile devices.
 There are lots of ways to use virtual reality tools like these in the classroom, and YouTube now contains videos that are compatible with Google Cardboard.
 If you don’t have access to virtual reality viewfinders, students can still open the YouTube video and move it in all directions for a 360-degree view.
 Check out this Google Cardboard for under $10.